France, Canada focus attention on Congo rights record

 Hollande is the star invitee to this year's Francophonie summit - the first to be held in central Africa - but cast a pall over preparations last week by calling Congo's rights record "totally unacceptable".

-At the summit's opening ceremony Hollande greeted Kabila with the briefest of handshakes but warmly embraced Abdou Diouf, the former Senegalese president and current secretary general of the Francophonie.
+At the summit's opening ceremony Hollande greeted Kabila with the briefest of handshakes while warmly embracing Abdou Diouf, the former Senegalese president and current secretary general of the Francophonie.

 Canadian government officials have said Harper has "serious concerns" about Congo's rights record and that he would be meeting with civil society groups during his visit.

-After decades of corruption and conflict, Africa's second-largest copper producer, Congo lies at the bottom of the U.N.'s development index, a measure of wealth, health and education.
+Africa's second-largest copper producer, Congo lies at the bottom of the U.N.'s development index, a measure of wealth, health and education, after decades of corruption and conflict.

-The streets of Congo's crumbling riverside capital, Kinshasa, were mostly quiet on Saturday despite opposition calls for protests around summit venues.

-Riot police were deployed near the residence of veteran opposition leader Etienne Tshisekedi, who claims he was cheated of victory in last November's polls, but he was permitted to travel to the French ambassador's residence for a meeting with Hollande later in the day.
+A top official for Congo's UDPS opposition party said it was hoping to arrange a meeting between Hollande and Congo's veteran opposition leader Etienne Tshisekedi, who claims he was cheated out of victory in last November's polls.

+Riot police blocked roads to Tshisekedi's residence on Saturday, although he capital was mostly quiet, a Reuters witness said.

 Hollande's criticism of Congo's rights record last week was seen as a major boost for the opposition, but was also used by Congo's rebels to justify their uprising, which has forced hundreds of thousands to flee their homes.

-A Congo government spokesman said Hollande's comments were 'unfair' and said the summit was a chance for Congo to bolster its legitimacy and close the book on a turbulent past marked by a war that killed millions and decades of officials plundering the state leaving most of its people in poverty.
+A Congo government spokesman said Hollande's comments were 'unfair' and said the summit was a chance for Congo to bolster its legitimacy and close the book on a turbulent past, marked by a war that killed millions and decades of state-level graft that has left most of its people in poverty.

+Human rights group Amnesty International said it called on the Francophonie to condemn human rights violations and engage Congolese authorities to stop the rebellion.